Grey Wolves (organization): Other acts of violence

 According to Zürcher and Linden, when Sunni radicals attacked Alevis in Istanbul in March 1995, the police in the Gazi quarter were "heavily infiltrated by Grey Wolves" and it was not until the police were replaced by military units that peace was restored.

 In December 1996, the Grey Wolves attacked left-wing students and teachers at Istanbul University, with the alleged approval of the police.

 In late November 2006 the Grey Wolves staged protests against Pope Benedict XVI's visit to Turkey.
-On November 22, tens of protesters symbolically occupied Haghia Sophia in Istanbul to perform Muslim prayers.
+On 22 November, tens of protesters symbolically occupied Haghia Sophia in Istanbul to perform Muslim prayers.
 They chanted slogans against the Pope, such as "Don't make a mistake Pope, don't try our patience".
 Reuters reported that the event was organized by Alperen Ocakları, considered an offshoot of the Grey Wolves.
 Police arrested around 40 protesters for violating the ban on prayers in the former mosque, which had been a museum since the 1930s.

 In July 2014 around a thousand people demonstrated in Kahramanmaraş against the presence of Syrian refugees who fled the Syrian Civil War.
 Many protesters made the sign of the Grey Wolves, blocked roads in the city and removed Arabic-language signs from stores.
 AKP lawyer Mahir Ünal commented: "This doesn't make them idealists [i.e. members of the Grey Wolves] but it is certain some people's attempt to show it like something the idealists did."

-In July 2015 the Grey Wolves staged protests across Turkey, burnt flags of the People's Republic of China, attacked Chinese restaurants and "tourists who were mistaken for being Chinese" in response to the Chinese government's ban on Muslim Turkic Uyghurs fast during the holy month of Ramadan.
+In July 2015 the Grey Wolves staged protests across Turkey, burnt flags of the People's Republic of China, attacked Chinese restaurants and "tourists who were mistaken for being Chinese" in response to the Chinese government's ban on Muslim Turkic Uyghurs fast in government offices during the holy month of Ramadan.
 Korean tourists were attacked by Grey Wolves.
 An Uighur worked at the Turkish run Chinese restaurant which was assaulted.
 Members of the Grey Wolves displayed a banner in multiple locations that read, "We crave Chinese blood."
 Grey Wolves members attacked the Thai consulate in Istanbul in apparent retaliation for the deportation of hundreds of Uyghurs by Thailand.
 MHP chairman Devlet Bahçeli stated that "Our nationalist youth is sensitive to injustices in China", and that the attacks by MHP-affiliated youth on South Korean tourists was "understandable", adding "What feature differentiates a Korean from a Chinese?
 They see that they both have slanted eyes.
 How can they tell the difference?"

 In November 2015, the Grey Wolves protested Russian involvement in the Syrian Civil War near Istanbul's Russian consulate, Ankara, and Adana, accusing Russia of slaughtering Syrian Turkmens.